coreyhaines/emoji-test-love/README.md

   end
 ```

-if you use RSpec, then we have a custom formatter for you.
-Here's a sample spec file
+If you use RSpec, you are also in luck!
+We have a custom formatter for you.
+Here's a sample spec file.

 ```
   describe 'my amazing tests' do